 Copywriting for the web vs. Traditional print

 Print copywriting still exists.
 It’s becoming less common as the years go by.
-But there are many similarities between writing print copy and web copy.
+However, there are many similarities between writing print copy and web copy.
 What’s important to note as well is that just as web copy has evolved over the years, the print copy has adjusted as well.

 But let’s delve into some of the similarities and differences between copywriting for the web and traditional print:

-• Too many times you go to the site, and the copy isn’t telling the visitor “what’s in it for them?”.
+- Too many times you go to the site, and the copy isn’t telling the visitor “what’s in it for them?”.

-Benefits from the visitor’s perspective echo the value proposition and gauge what the customer would actually be looking for in the product.
+Benefits from the visitor’s perspective echo the value proposition and gauge what the customer would be looking for in the product.
 Everything revolves around the site visitor.

-Khalid Saleh states;
+Khalid Saleh states,

 “The conversion funnel is not linear and is highly driven by the customer.”